bkw777/Molex_7880x_bus_tap/README.md

 ![](Molex_7880x_28_BUS_TAP.jpg)

-Provides a connection point for a logic analyzer or oscilloscope to tap the bus between a Molex 78805 socket and a mating Molex 78802 carrier module that would normally be
+Provides a connection point for a logic analyzer or oscilloscope to tap the bus between a Molex 78805 socket and a mating Molex 78802 carrier module that would normally be in the socket.

 ## Parts